join the pod

 - Hermit crabs move in and out of empty shells for protection.

-- finding your own shells instead of buying them in shell shops because:
+- find your own shells instead of buying them in shell shops because:

 - the animals are usually killed to get the shell